emumba-com/gitlab-importer/README.md

 GitLab doesn't have any data import utility.
 GitLab might make one someday, but till that time only thing you've is GitLab API.

 ## This Solution
 This solution leverages GitLab's API to migrate your data to a GitLab project.
 It's designed to be modular, extensible, and adaptable to different types of backup structures.
-It also takes files/attachments into account.
+This project also takes files/attachments into account.

+## Assumptions
+Following are some of the assumptions the project makes about your backup:
+1. Your data is in one JSON file.
+2. All of your attachments/files are in one folder.
+3. The JSON structure contains arrays of following entities.
+Paths of those entities are configurable though.
+  - Issues
+  - Milestones
+  - Labels
+  - Notes (comments)
+  - Attachments

 ## Dependencies
 1. Node